Jayson Williams

-Jayson Williams (born February 22, 1968) is an American former professional basketball player who played in the National Basketball Association (NBA) for 11 seasons, primarily with the New Jersey Nets.
+Jayson Williams (born February 22, 1968) is an American former professional basketball player who played in the National Basketball Association (NBA) for eleven seasons, primarily with the New Jersey Nets.
 He played his first three seasons with the Philadelphia 76ers, who acquired him in trade with the Phoenix Suns following the 1990 NBA draft.
 Williams spent the remainder of his career with the Nets and was an All-Star in 1998.
+He was inducted into the New York City Basketball Hall of Fame in 2016.

-Following his retirement, Williams was charged in 2002 with the accidental shooting death of a limousine driver.
+Williams was charged in 2002 with the accidental shooting death of a limousine driver.
 He pled guilty to aggravated assault in 2010 and served a 27-month prison sentence.

 Early life

 Williams was born in Ritter, South Carolina, to Elijah Joshua "EJ" Williams and Barbara Williams.
 He is of Polish, Italian and African-American descent.
 His mother Barbara worked for years at Gouverneur skilled nursing facility in lower Manhattan.
 Raised Catholic, Williams moved to Brooklyn at the age of twelve and attended Christ The King Regional High School and St. John's University, both in New York City, and played on the basketball team at both.